ynotstartups/notes/notes/readmereadme.md

 ## What are my quirks?

+- **Introvert**
-- **Introvert**: I am afraid to talk to people that I am not familiar with.
+  - I am afraid to talk to people that I am not familiar with.
+  - Sometimes uncomfortable/nervous during socials.

 ## What do I value most?

 - **Growth**: I want to learn new things and get exposed to new knowledge every day.
-- **Life Insights**: I want to know more about life and human experience.
+- **Life Insights**: Deep conversations, I want to understand more about life and human experience.

 ## What do I enjoy working on?